terascope/teraslice/docs/packages/data-mate/overview.md

 ### inNumberRange

-`inNumberRange(input, args) - returns true if input is a Number within the min and max boundaries, or that the array on numbers are between the values`
+`inNumberRange(input, context, args) - returns true if input is a Number within the min and max boundaries, or that the array on numbers are between the values`

 `args: { min: Number, max: Number, inclusive?: Boolean }`